Rorima/javascript/notes.md

 1. An object
     `const person = {firstName:"John", lastName:"Doe"}; `
-2. An array
+2. An array object
     `const cars = ["Saab", "Volvo", "BMW"];`
-3. A date
+3. A date object
     `const date = new Date("2022-03-25");`

 ### Declaring and printing some data types